On the quasi-uniformity properties of quasi-Monte Carlo point sets and sequences -- Part II: digital nets and sequences: Not well-separated digital nets

 \subsection{Some Fibonacci polynomial lattice}

 Polynomial lattice point sets are digital nets whose construction is based on rational functions over finite fields, which are analogous to lattice point sets \cite{N92}.
 Since the Fibonacci lattices are known to be low-discrepancy and will also be proven to be quasi-uniform in \cite{DGLPSxx}, it is natural to ask whether the Fibonacci polynomial lattices, their polynomial counterparts, are also quasi-uniform (they are known to be low-discrepancy).
-In this section, we show this is not always true, since some of them in base $2$ are not well-separated.
+In this section, we show this is not always true, since the mesh ratios of some of them in base~$2$ are not uniformly bounded.

 The polynomial lattice point set in base $2$ for $d=2$ is defined as follows. \begin{definition} Let $m\in \NN$.
 For an integer $0 \le n < 2^m$ with binary expansion $n = n_0 + 2n_1 + \cdots + 2^{m-1}n_{m-1}$, let $n(x) = n_0 + n_1x + \cdots + n_{m-1}x^{m-1} \in \FF_2[x]$.
 For polynomials $p(x),q_1(x),q_2(x) \in \FF_2[x]$ with $m := \deg(p)$, the polynomial lattice point set in base $2$, denoted by $Q(p,(q_1,q_2))$, is given by $\{\bsx_n \mid 0 \le n < 2^m\}$ with